SignTools/SignTools/INSTALL-SIMPLE.md

 # Simple Installation

+For a video tutorial, [click here](https://youtu.be/mOmEcaFtBgk).
+Note that you still need this written guide - use the video as an addition, but not substitution for the instructions below.

 ## 1. Limitations

 This installation guide uses [Heroku](https://www.heroku.com/) to host your signing service for free.
 The free plan has several small limitations that you should be aware of: